Ever since Taipei 101 opened, the city council has made full use of its impressive height by staging a spectacular firework display on New Year’s Eve.

 You will find it less busy here than Elephant Mountain, yet the view of Taipei 101 is still great.

 The MRT opens throughout night on NYE, but will become extremely busy, especially after the fireworks have ended.
-Both the City Hall and Taipei 101 MRT stations will be closed however.
+Both the City Hall and Taipei 101 MRT stations will be closed, and all roads around the district will be closed for vehicles.
 For full details on public transport and traffic on NYE, click this link.

 Some convenience stores will remove the glass panels from their shop front to make it easier for people to enter and leave.